 A fire sprinkler system is essential to protecting your business and your workers.
 But when your sprinkler system malfunctions, it is likely something was overlooked and could have been prevented.
-It is not too late to invest in a fire sprinkler system installation in Lancaster for your facility.
+It is not too late to invest in a fire sprinkler system installation in Lancaster or your business in the surrounding area.
 Start by learning about the most common sprinkler system emergency issues and what you can do to lower the malfunction-incident rate in your business.

 When ceiling temperatures rise to more than 150-degrees Fahrenheit, a fire sprinkler system can overheat, accidentally activating.
 To avoid this common malfunction, install a system that has sprinkler heads equipped to handle higher temperatures, especially those situated in attic spaces where summer temperatures can get very hot.